Interested in living at the Portland Commons?

-Residents will be within walking distance to the dining hall of the new Career & Student Success Center, Glickman Library, and their Portland-based classes, as well as a METRO Husky Line stop and Portland's Back Cove.
+Residents will be within walking distance to the dining hall of the new McGoldrick Center for Career & Student Success, Glickman Library, and their Portland-based classes, as well as a METRO Husky Line stop and Portland’s Back Cove.

 Our first-year undergraduate students will continue to have residency options on our Gorham campus; second-, third-, and fourth-year students may also continue to reside in Gorham.